msqr1/Vosklet/README.md

 # Basic usage (microphone recognition in English)
 - Result are logged to the console.
 - Copied from *examples/fromMic.html*
 - **Note: The example folder and this piece of code uses *examples/Vosklet.js* because I can't set the Response headers for my model for browsers to decompress correctly.
 Instead, I used DecompressionStream to decompress manually, so *examples/Vosklet.js* only works for the examples.
-In production, please use the top-level Vosklet.js instead.**
+In production, use the top-level Vosklet.js instead.**
 ```html
 <!DOCTYPE html>
 <html>